manuqlly/Langchain-Brainlox/README.md

 # Langchain-Brainlox

 Langchain-Brainlox is a FastAPI-based application that leverages Langchain and OpenAI to provide a question-answering (QA) service using embeddings and vector stores.
+Note: This Model is trained on https://brainlox.com/ with 70+ sub pages, the accuracy of the data is somewhat alright, in future we can improve it.

 ## Demo Screenshot
 ![Application Screenshot](demo.JPG)